Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Setup

 I got home, buzzing with excitement.
 I spent hours tinkering in the backyard while my kids darted around, wondering what strange new project Dad was up to now.
-I hooked up the , which was an old thing I had lying around that looked like it had seen better days.
+I hooked up the water pump, which was an old thing I had lying around that looked like it had seen better days.
 Cables, hoses, and pumps twisted all over—definitely not what the YouTube tutorials had depicted.
 But I was on a roll!

 The next step was the hydroponic wheatgrass trays.
 I found some old gutters in the shed, promptly cut them to size, and added net pots filled with coconut coir.
 I placed the trays atop the fish tank, filled with anticipation for the lush green sprouts that were about to happen.
 Oh, how naive I was!